agrc/gis.utah.gov/_posts/2017-08-15-utah-sgid-statewide-roads-data-layer-updates-08152017.md

 - The `DOT_RTID` field that stores UDOT's unique numeric route identifiers was updated

 #### General Dataset Maintenance
 Duplicate vertices (ie: vertices located within 1 meter of eachother) were identified and removed.
-This cleanup was performed on the entire stateside dataset.
+This cleanup was performed on the entire statewide dataset.